inventage/keycloak-custom/README.md

 This project creates a custom [Keycloak] server based on [Keycloak.X].
 The following features are supported:

 - installation via the [Keycloak distribution at Maven Central](https://mvnrepository.com/artifact/org.keycloak/keycloak-quarkus-dist)
+- configuration for build and runtime stage
-- configuration via [Admin CLI] of Keycloak
+- setup via [Admin CLI] of Keycloak
-- configuration via [keycloak-config-cli] of Adorsys
+- setup via [keycloak-config-cli] of Adorsys
+- development of custom SPIs
-- development of custom extensions
+- development of custom themes
 - package as Docker image
+- launch from script and docker-compose (soon Kubernetes)

 This project is based on Maven and contains the following top-level Maven modules: